As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 What are the types of work schedules?

-Even though work schedules come in different shapes and sizes, we can still pick out 14 main types of work schedules.
+Although work schedules come in various shapes and sizes, we can still pick out 14 main types of work schedules.

 1. A full-time schedule / 40-hour work schedule

-A full-time schedule requires employees to work between 35 and 40 hours per week.
-It is usually tied to job positions whose amount and type of workload require full-time specialists.
+A full-time employee work schedule requires employees to work between 35 and 40 hours per week.
+It’s usually tied to job positions where the amount and type of workload require full-time specialists.

 Example: An in-house designer scheduled to work 40 hours per week, 8 hours per day, from Monday to Friday.

-Do you need help creating an 8-hour workday schedule?
-Check out our article on this topic.
+Need help creating an 8-hour workday schedule?
+Check out our article on this topic:

 2. A part-time schedule